Digital Experience Monitoring (DEM)

 The DEM architecture typically has three layers:

-This three-layer architecture allows organizations to understand the continuous digital experience from their users’ (human or digital) perspectives, and preemptively catch and correct potential problems that will affect user experience.
+This three-layer architecture allows organizations to understand the continuous digital experience from their users’ (human or digital) perspective, and preemptively catch and correct potential problems in the digital user experience.

 Why is Digital Experience Monitoring (DEM) important?

 Traditional end-user experience monitoring primarily involves application performance monitoring (APM) that monitors parameters like availability, response time, and transaction completion rates.
 These parameters are based on a single dataset (collected from servers via agents installed on the server, log files, polling of hardware systems, etc.) and are not enough to evaluate the complete user experience.

 Approximately 80% of performance and availability issues occur outside the organization’s firewall.
 Organizations thus need ways to collect data from multiple sources and not just their application end-points.
 Additionally, organizations no longer have monolith application but tend to have highly distributed microservices that work in tandem to meet user requirements.